 During this stage of my life, I was the most rigid when it came to fashion choices.
 During my childhood and pre-teens era, I avoided eastern clothes at all costs.
 Weddings, Eid parties, dinners, you name it, I wore dresses.
 The only time I remember wearing eastern clothes were at weddings of close family members such as my uncle and maybe another one or two.
 Other than that never owned a shalwar kameez suit for any other use.

-As a teenager, I went back to Pakistan and shopped for Pakistani clothes for some of the first times in my entire life.
+As a teenager, I went back to Pakistan & shopped for Pakistani clothes for some of the first times in my entire life.
 Whenever my aunt me took to bazaars and shops, I appeared lost (and annoying probably) to all the shopkeepers because I couldn’t understand the difference between unique prints (true story).
 During that time, I bought a lot of “fancy” fabric for party wear.
-I didn’t feel the need to get anything that resembles daily wear because there was no need for it in the USA.
+I didn’t feel the need to get anything that resembles Pakistani daily wear because there was no need for it in the USA.
 There were a lot of velvets, ALOT of nets, chiffon, silks, and did I say chiffon?
-In Pakistan, even party wear is couture level because you go to a tailor (yes, not a designer 😉 to get outfits made according to your measurements and in the style you want.
-Sorry personal joke of mine.
+In Pakistan, even party wear is “couture” because you go to a tailor or darzi to get outfits made according to your measurements and in the style you want.
 I do remember shopping for Pakistani sarees even as a teenager.
-There were places on Tariq Road at the time that sold hand-woven sarees.
+There were places on Tariq Road in Karachi at the time that sold hand-woven sarees.

-The closest thing to a designer at the time was Bunto Kazmi, but she only designed bridal wear.
+The closest thing to a “designer” in the 1980s and 1990s was Bunto Kazmi, but she only designed bridal wear & a few formal wear.
 I remember going to Khaadi in Clifton only once because it was expensive.
-I walked into those air-conditioned doors in the mall and calmed down enough to actually enjoy the process of shopping in Pakistan.
+I walked into those air-conditioned doors in a busy mall and calmed down enough to actually enjoy the process of shopping in Pakistan.
 Mind you I was in Karachi in July, the hottest month of the year, where people get relief only during monsoon rains.

-During my teenage years, I began thinking of myself as a feminine woman.
-I went back to Pakistan several times during my UC Berkeley years and bought outfits from bazaars and shops for Eid/Ramadan parties.
-Yes, it felt awkward, but it was fun dressing up and being girly for a change.
+During my teenage years, I became more feminine.
+I went back to Pakistan several times during my UC Berkeley years & bought outfits from bazaars & boutique shops for Eid/Ramadan parties.
+Yes, it felt awkward at first but, it was fun dressing up & being girly for a change.

 Post-College To Present:

 After college, my traveling focused mainly elsewhere, but I did make an effort to go to Pakistan whenever possible to visit my grandfather.
 I think since college I have been back only 4 times.
-And ironically thanks to the conveniences of online shopping, I don’t actually go out to bazaars and shops to shop anymore.
-Brands like Khaadi and Generation PK, who focus on contemporary fashions have websites that ship worldwide and include free shipping in Pakistan.
-Given my lifestyle and personal tastes, I gravitate towards fusion wear and those are great brands to shop at.
 I was never the one to handle dupattas (and experiences of man-handling them have taught me nothing, but to despise them).
 However, although I recognize that dupattas are an abhorrent accessory to me they are an integral part of the Islamic aka Pakistani attire.
 I have been known to go to non-religious events without one.

-Designer lawn is another thing that is high on my priority list.
-While the 2000’s were about silks, nets, and chiffons in Pakistan (see above), I see a lawn takeover in the last ten years (See HERE).
-And I am on board with lawn.
+While the 2000s were about silks, nets, & chiffons in Pakistan (see above), I see a lawn takeover in the last ten years (See HERE).
+And I am on board with lawn as party wear now.
 I no longer have the stamina to go to different bazaars and shop for fabric, lining, embellishments, and did I mention color dyeing?
 And the great thing is I don’t have to.
-Lawn is versatile enough to wear daily (in Pakistan of course), but fancy enough to dress it up with embellishments and wear it for Eid or for a dinner at my sister’s or uncle’s house in the US.
-And those pre-designed prints require nothing, but your simplicity or creativity.
+The lawn fabric is versatile enough to wear daily (in Pakistan of course) but, fancy enough to dress it up with embellishments and wear it for Eid or for a dinner at my sister’s or my uncle’s house in the US.

 In conclusion, I realize that my lifestyle is very different from other women.
 While desi women love to have their showers, BBQ’s, and luncheons, I like to split my time between close family events and annual fundraisers.
 That means fuss-free clothes with killer accessories.
 The rest of the time, we are just living our lives.
 Thanks for reading.